 Independent contractors, such as freelance writers or graphic artists, may use simple time tracking software to measure how much time an assignment takes for them to complete and to bill accordingly.
 Small-to-medium-size businesses may use digital time tracking tools as a replacement for physical punch cards for their employees and to gather data on other workplace metrics.
 Time tracking software can be used as a standalone feature or be incorporated within a larger project management suite.

 Factors such as the size and type of your business, as well as how much you’d like to spend, will determine the right time tracking software for your needs.
-We’ve rounded up the best time tracking software based on features that make each one stand out.
+We’ve rounded up the best time tracking software options based on features that make each one stand out.

 Best Overall: Zoho Projects

 Zoho Projects offers time tracking tools as part of a comprehensive project management package.
 Along with project planning features, color-coded project completion visualization charts, and communication feeds, Zoho Projects offers teams automated time-management features that track billable and nonbillable hours.
 The software features an attractive, easy-to-use interface that allows teams to compare estimated time proposals with the actual amount of time a project took to complete.
 It is also able to track simultaneous tasks at the same time.
 Zoho Project’s timesheets simplify employee payroll processing by automatically scheduling timesheets to be sent for approvals.

 Zoho Projects can be used by small businesses with up to three users for free.
 It offers personalized quotes for enterprises with up to 5,000 users.

 Best for Freelancers: Toggl